 If you're planning for a specific career, you might want to consult a pre-professional program advisor to plan your undergraduate coursework so you're fully prepared to take whatever next step you have in mind.

-Our academic advising structure is administered by the Office of Academic Advising, which is located on the first floor of Swem Library.
+Our academic advising structure is administered by the Office of Undergraduate Academic Affairs.
 If you have questions or concerns about advising, you can contact the office at any time.

 Branch Out and Seek Other Advice